The Diversity Conversation™ You've Been Waiting To Have

 This session is an honest, no-offense-taken, collaborative conversation between the facilitators and participants about the reality of diversity in this country, in higher education, and on a personal level.
 As much as this conversation is about diversity, it's also about being a leader, stepping outside of our own comfort zones to understand others, and knowing when to lead others to a higher level.
 It's about how we can all get the most from our relationships and achieve what we want collectively.
 It's for professionals, advisors, grad students, and undergraduates.
 It's for all of us.

-- Engage in a conversation about where we go from here to continue the conversation.
+Engage in a conversation about where we go from here to embrace diversity and uniqueness.

 AUDIENCE: Student leaders, clubs and organizations, open to campus

-DURATION: 90 minutes minimum, up to 2 hours
+DURATION: 60 minutes for New Student Orientation; up to 2 hours for student leaders

 VENUES: Multi-purpose Room (with seating and large open space) with high-quality audio-visual setup.